knurling-rs/knurling-session-20q4/src/sessions/hello_sensor.md

         SCD30(i2c2)
     }

-    /// impl block
+    /// other methods
 }
 ```

-Next, create a method that can be used on a sensor instance.
-The purpose of the message is to write a command to the sensor that will allow us to read the sensor's firmware version number.
+Next, we'll create a method that can be used on a sensor instance.
+The purpose of the method is to write a command to the sensor that will allow us to read the sensor's firmware version number.
 In order to be able to do this, we need to find some information in the sensor's [Interface Description][Interface Description]:

-Find the i2c command for reading the firmware version.
+✅ Find the I2C command for reading the firmware version.

  <details>
     <summary>Answer</summary>